dreth/dreth.github.io/blog/evaluate_crypto_projects/article.md

 ![](assets/LTCBTC.png)

 - <span class="lc">**NANO/BTC**</span>, there was a period where holding it could've earned you a lot as opposed to holding BTC, but for the most part, the trend is down with the exception of that period.
-If you think this thing is going to take off, that's okay, but I don't see that happening for now and would rather hold BTC.
+If you think this thing is going to take off, that's okay, but I personally don't see that happening for now and would rather hold BTC.

 ![](assets/NANOBTC.png)